ajbanjara/Wireshark/Development/Tips.md

 [AddressSanitizer (ASAN)](https://github.com/google/sanitizers/wiki/AddressSanitizer) can catch memory-safety issues at runtime, including use-after-free, double-free, buffer overflow and memory leaks.
 It requires GCC or Clang and works on Linux and macOS.
 MSVC on Windows is not supported.

 To get started, build Wireshark with `cmake -DENABLE_ASAN=1`.
-For improved debugging, set some extra environment variables before running programs:

-    # Reduce false negatives by forcing malloc for every allocation.
+**Note:** ASAN slows things down by a factor of 2 (or more), so having a separate build directory for a ASAN build is useful.

+A variety of environment variables are useful for debugging with ASAN.

+The block allocators used by wmem can prevent ASAN from catching some errors.
+To detect errors, either use the `malloc` based allocators as with Valgrind, or set the memory allocators for wmem and GSlice to the allocators that track memory usage with canaries and inspecting freed memory (ASAN handles these better than Valgrind does):

-    export WIRESHARK_DEBUG_WMEM_OVERRIDE=simple
+    export WIRESHARK_DEBUG_WMEM_OVERRIDE=strict
-    export G_SLICE=always-malloc
+    export G_SLICE=debug-blocks

-    # The following options are only recommended when investigating
+For investigating memory leaks, the following options can be useful:

-    # memory leaks.
-The first option slows down a lot but results in
+    # This slows down a lot more but results in more precise backtraces,
-    # more precise backtraces.
-The second option prints addresses of
+    # especially when calling C++ standard library functions.
+    export ASAN_OPTIONS=fast_unwind_on_malloc=0
+    # This causes LeakSanitizer to print the addresses of leaked objects
-    # leaked objects which can be inspected in a debugger.
+    # for inspection in a debugger.
-    export ASAN_OPTIONS=fast_unwind_on_malloc=0:report_objects=1
+    export LSAN_OPTIONS=report_objects=1

 If you are just interested in memory safety checks, but not memory leak debugging, simply disable the latter with:

     export ASAN_OPTIONS=detect_leaks=0

-These ASAN options are documented at <https://github.com/google/sanitizers/wiki/AddressSanitizerFlags>
+These ASAN options and others are documented at <https://github.com/google/sanitizers/wiki/AddressSanitizerFlags>

 ## Running dumpcap on Linux as unprivileged user